AndrewBuck/cosmic/README.txt

 Once everything is installed we can activate the iraf environment (note this needs to be done each time a shell is run, so it may be a good idea to add this to a .bashrc file).

-source activate iraf3

-Should not be needed but if desired it can be deactivated with: source deactivate iraf3
-Or you can just close the terminal where it was activated.

-Conda packages can be updated with the command:

-conda update
-==== END SKIP ====